 "Of all the gardeners I know, it is for Beth that I feel the deepest respect." - Alan Titchmarsh

-Beth Chatto: A Life in Plants tells the story of the most influential British plantswoman of the past hundred years.
+Beth Chatto: A life with plants tells the story of the most influential British plantswoman of the past hundred years.
 Beth Chatto was the inspiration behind the ‘right plant, right place’ ethos that lies at the heart of modern gardening.
 She also wrote some of the best-loved gardening books of the twentieth century, among them The Dry Garden, The Damp Garden, and Beth Chatto’s Gravel Garden.
-Some years before her death in May 2018, aged ninety-four, Beth authorised Catherine Horwood to write her biography, with exclusive access to her archive.
-It also includes extracts from Beth’s notebooks and diaries, never previously published, bringing Beth’s own distinctive and much-loved voice into the book.
-Most of the photographs from Beth’s personal archives, have also never been seen in print before.
-For Beth’s legions of fans, Beth Chatto: A Life with Plants is the personal story behind her beliefs and the struggles and determination that brought her success.
+Some years before her death in May 2018, aged ninety-four, Beth authorized Catherine Horwood to write her biography, with exclusive access to her archive.
+Beth Chatto: A life with plants also includes extracts from Beth’s notebooks and diaries, never previously published, bringing Beth’s own distinctive and much-loved voice into the book.
+Most of the photographs, from Beth’s personal archives, have also never been seen in print before.
+For Beth’s legions of fans, Beth Chatto: A life with plants is the personal story behind her beliefs and the struggles and determination that brought her success.

 Catherine Horwood is a social historian with a passion for plants and gardens.
 Her book, Gardening Women: Their Stories from 1600 to the Present (Virago, 2010) was enthusiastically received.
 "Horwood strikes gold," said the Guardian.
 "Packed with lovely detail and quirky stories," wrote the Mail on Sunday.
 "Gardening Women is rich, full and lasting.
 Neither gardens nor women will seem quite the same again," said The Times.
 The American edition appeared shortly after under the title Women and Their Gardens: A History from the Elizabethan Era to Today (Ball Publishing, Chicago).
 Catherine Horwood’s other books include Rose (Reaktion, 2018), Potted History: The Story of Plants and the Home (Frances Lincoln, 2007) and Keeping Up Appearances: Fashion and Class Between the Wars (Sutton, 2005).
 She has also written for newspapers and magazines including The Times, Daily Mail, Gardens Illustrated and The English Garden.
 Her blog, www.gardeningwomen.com, has a worldwide following.